ramseskamanda/easy_auth/README.md

 }
 ```

-We then create our `MyApp` widget that extends `AuthenticationBasedApp`.
+We then create our `MyApp` widget that extends `AuthenticationBasedApp`:

 ```dart
 // -> main.dart